 The R-value for blown-in insulation ranges from 2.7 to 3.3 per inch, and depends on the material used as well as whether or not it is loose or dense packed.
 It should be noted that, while both blown-in and batts can be made with the same materials, the R-value depends on the density, meaning that blown-in fiberglass will have a lower R-value than fiberglass batts.

 While fiberglass and mineral wool are non-combustible, cellulose is not.
 Fire retardants are added to blown-in cellulose to reduce flammability.

-There is a lot to consider when it comes to choosing the right insulation for the job, and this is where Koala Insulation of Northeast Louisiana can help.
+There is a lot to consider when it comes to choosing the right insulation for the job, and this is where Koala Insulation can help.
 We can guide you through the decision-making process, helping you find that balance between personal preference, structural needs, and budgetary considerations, and ensure that the insulation you choose best meets all three.

 Farmerville, Monroe, Columbia, Bastrop, Baskin, Bonita, Calhoun, Chatham, Collingston, Epps, Jones, Fort Necessity, Mangham, Mer Rouge, Pioneer, Rayville, Winnsboro, Oak Grove, Delhi, Lake Providence, Sondheimer, Sterlington, Tallulah, Translyvania, West Monroe, Winnsboro, Gilbert, Newellton, Wisner, and St. Joseph

 Ouachita, Franklin, Morehouse, Jackson, Richland, West Carroll, Union, Madison, East Carroll, Tensas, and Caldwell